RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 In above change file structure to allow for different environment folders.

 You should now be able to access the url and observe your changes...

+The observant student will note that there are some not so good design in the above approach.
+Please correct the errors.

+Hint:
+* What did you learn about handlers in previous session?
+* Does above solution comply with best practises for handlers?

+Consider how you would handle a test environment with the *SECRET_NAME* of 'Red Hat (test)'.

+Hint:
+* Take a look at the last run of the playbook.
+* You pointed to a directory, not a specific file.
+* Maybe you can make a copy?